Zambia profile - Media

 State-run radio and TV, operated by the ZNBC, are on the air alongside private broadcasters.

 Relays of BBC World Service (98.1 FM in Lusaka and Kitwe) and Radio France Internationale are on the air.
+There are scores of local radio stations.
 Multichannel pay-TV is available.

 - Zambia Daily Mail - state-owned

 - Lusaka Times - private, news website

 - Zambia National Broadcasting Corporation (ZNBC) - state-run, operates ZNBC TV1, TV2